Can Dogs Eat Kale?

-Kale can be an excellent source of nutrition, vitamins, and minerals for your pup.
+Kale can be an excellent source of nutrients, including certain vitamins and minerals for your pup.
 When given in proper quantities, it is safe and nutritious.

 In most cases, kale is beneficial and safe for your pup.
-However, there are some instances in which kale may cause more harm than good for your pup.
+However, in large quantities, it could cause stomach upset.

 Here’s what you need to know:

 Kale contains calcium oxalate and isothiocyanates, which may potentially be harmful to your pup in large quantities.